 Instrumentation: The IPG will be a fully instrumented facility outfitted with the latest on- and off-platform technologies to capture data and then optimize the network for streaming this information to the test teams.
 The IPG will be unrivaled in this effort, as all the test areas will be outfitted with cameras and sensors full time.
 Because of the network, it will not be tied to halts in activities to harvest data, but will instead have the data delivered in real-time to the analysts, vastly increasing efficiency.

-Cybersecurity: The IPG will enable the conducting of comprehensive cyber resiliency efforts in an operational environment.
-By combining the private network with contemporary cybersecurity tools – offensive and defensive – the IPG will not only be able to support the exploitation and protection efforts of platforms, but also the actual exploitation and protection efforts of the network itself.
+Cybersecurity: The IPG enables the ability to conduct comprehensive cyber resiliency efforts in an operational environment.
+By combining the private network with contemporary cybersecurity tools – offensive and defensive – the IPG not only is able to support the exploitation and protection efforts of platforms, but also the actual exploitation and protection efforts of the network itself.

-Modeling and Simulation: The IPG will fully utilize the power of gaming, modeling and simulated environments to gain efficiencies in testing.
-The entire IPG will be modeled, allowing for simulated iterative and repetitive scenario execution of high-risk events.
-Additionally, the IPG will have the ability to use M&S to expand the physical testing to a larger context through either a constructive simulation or through network architecture, which will permit participation in distributed tests.
+Modeling and Simulation: The IPG fully utilizes the power of gaming, modeling and simulated environments to gain efficiencies in testing.
+The entire IPG is being modeled, allowing for simulated iterative and repetitive scenario execution of high-risk events.
+Additionally, the IPG has the ability to use M&S to expand the physical testing to a larger context through either a constructive simulation or through network architecture, which permits participation in distributed tests.

-Data Collection and Storage: The IPG will be unique in its capability to collect and store test data.
-Using wireless streaming as the primary method for collection will vastly decrease test cycles, ensure minimal intrusion into the realistic test scenarios and provide the ability to begin analysis during execution, accelerating the analysis and reduction activities and facilitating in-stride changes during the test.
-In relation to data storage, the IPG will have the ability to store large amounts of data to support a reach-back capability and, as authorized, sharing/collaboration.
+Data Collection and Storage: The IPG is unique in its capability to collect and store test data.
+Using wireless streaming as the primary method for collection vastly decreases test cycles, ensures minimal intrusion into the realistic test scenarios and provides the ability to begin analysis during execution, accelerating the analysis and reduction activities and facilitating in-stride changes during tests.
+In relation to data storage, the IPG has the ability to store large amounts of data to support a reach-back capability and, as authorized, sharing/collaboration.

-Test Support: The IPG will have teams of experts in the areas of test planning and administration, instrumentation, modeling and simulation, data analytics and cybersecurity.
+Test Support: The IPG has experts in the areas of test planning and administration, instrumentation, modeling and simulation, data analytics and cybersecurity.

-Each cell will be working for a test director and will be responsible for collaborating with customers in developing CONOP-based events tailored to requirements in order to get optimal results.
+Each cell works for a test director and is responsible for collaborating with customers in developing CONOP-based events tailored to requirements in order to obtain optimal results.

-Additionally, to facilitate full collaboration and immediate support, users will be given space to set up operations in the IPG’s test headquarters, working shoulder-to-shoulder with the test teams during the preparation and execution of the event.
+Additionally, to facilitate full collaboration and immediate support, users are given space to set up operations in the IPG’s test headquarters, working shoulder-to-shoulder with the test teams during the preparation and execution of the event.

-The IPG will provide users with an exceptional venue for testing and research.
+The IPG provides users with an exceptional venue for testing and research.
 By combining state-of-the-art infrastructure, methods and techniques with teams of experts in supporting test and research activities, the IPG creates a unique, world-class ecosystem that optimizes outcomes for the test and research communities.